 - Have been undertaken effectively in the previous one

 - Have failed previous testing phases

 Step 2: Determine the Time for Executing Test Cases

-In this testing process, this stage is to determine the execution time of the specified test cases.
-Preparation of test data, design of regression tests by the QA team, evaluation of all test scenarios etc. are a few aspects that impact the execution duration.
+In this regression testing process, this stage is to determine the execution time of the specified test cases.
+Preparation of test data, design of regression tests by the QA team, evaluation of all test scenarios etc. are a few aspects that impact the test execution duration.

 Step 3: Identify the Test Cases that can be Automated